-Firstly, investigations were limited to salts based on monovalent ions as the presence of bivalent ions (e.g. Ca^{2+} , Mg^{2+} and SO_4^{2-}) was found to strongly affect the IEMs performance thus resulting into a lower power production [21,22,30,31].
-As shown in Table 1, a large number of salts based on monovalent ions was included into the selection procedure to identify a few salt-water solutions to be tested in the experimental campaign.
+Firstly, investigations were limited to salts based on monovalent ions as the presence of bivalent ions (e.g. Ca^{2+} , Mg^{2+} and SO_4^{2-}) was found to strongly affect the IEMs performance, thus resulting into a lower power production [17,18,28,29].
+As shown in Table 1, a large number of salts based on monovalent ions were included into the selection procedure to identify a few salt-water solutions to be tested in the experimental campaign.

 Table 1: Salts formed by monovalent ions included in the selection procedure.
 Selected salts are reported in bold-red.
-Chaotrope ions are indicated in blue.
-Kosmotrope ions are indicated in black [32].
+Chaotrope ions are indicated in bold-blue.
+Kosmotrope ions are indicated in bold-black [30].